Camera Support #9968

 I'm using a Canon S120, so maybe this issue is related to #9476.

-#3 Updated by Pascal de Bruijn about 4 years ago
+#3 Updated by Pascal de Bruijn over 4 years ago

 - Subject changed from Incorrect "camera white balance" for Canon S120 raws to Canon PowerShot S120 support